Our Puppy Care Sheet

 It is important that only ONE vaccination be given per office visit.
-Toy breeds react differently
+Toy breeds react differently than

 Distemper shots must be 3 to 4 weeks apart and 1 month or more apart from the Rabies vaccination.
 I do

 not care what your vet says it is too much on a toy breed to be overdosed by too many vaccinations at

 once.
 I CANNOT STRESS THIS ENOUGH!
 IF THIS VACCINATION PROTOCOL IS NOT FOLLOWED

 THIS HEALTH GUARANTEE IS NULL AND VOID!!!!

 If your puppy has a reaction to the vaccination, you want to be sure you know which one it was.
 This

 ~ Spaying/Neutering ~

 If you have adopted your new puppy on a spay/neuter contract.
 This means that you must have your

 female puppy spayed or your male puppy neutered.
 This puppy is not to be used for breeding and is to

 spayed or neutered.
 This is important to have done, not only to prevent unwanted litters, but to avoid

 having to deal with your female going into heat twice a year and getting a uterine infection which can be

 fatal.
 Un-neutered males mark their territory inside your home and can become sexually aggressive.

 There are health reasons as well.
-In males,
+In males, neutering decreases the chance of developing hernias,

-the chance of developing testicular cancer.
+diseases of the prostate, and it eliminates the chance of developing testicular cancer.
 In females, spaying

 decreases the incidence of breast cancer and uterine infections.
 The probability goes down to almost zero

 if done before the first heat cycle.
-It also eliminates the chance of developing pyometra (a potentially fatal infection of
+It also eliminates the chance of developing pyometra (a potentially

-lower chance of contracting contagious diseases and get into fewer fights.
+a lower chance of contracting contagious diseases and get into fewer fights.

 ~ Health Danger Signs ~

 Despite the excellent care you are giving your new puppy, it still may get sick.
-You should
+You should know your

-The following are some signs to look for:
+some signs to look for: